-While most interventions attempting to accelerate ECM remodeling are pharmacological 102 (Mackey & Kjaer, 2014) there is a growing interest in the effects of supplements containing 103 collagen specific peptides, or gelatin (partially hydrolyzed collagen), on collagen synthesis 104 (Shaw et al. 2016).
-These supplements are derived from the connective tissue of animals and 105 contain high amounts of the collagen specific amino acids (AA) hydroxyproline, glycine and 106 proline that together comprise almost 2/3^{rds} of the total AA in collagen (Li & Wu, 2018).
-Upon 107 ingestion, these amino acids are markedly elevated in the blood, demonstrating high absorption 108 rates and availability to cells for biological functions (Ohara et al. 2007; Shaw et al. 2016; A 109 recent in vitro study demonstrated that incubating engineered ligaments with serum from 110 individuals consuming 15 g of gelatin stimulated collagen synthesis (Shaw et al., 2016).
-111 Although in vivo studies are still scarce, Shaw et al. (2016) also showed that ingestion of 5 or 112 15 mg of gelatin augmented bone collagen synthesis following acute mechanical loading (jump 113 rope), as evidenced by increase in the bone formation marker pro-collagen type 1 amino-114 terminal propeptide (P1NP).
-This led the authors to speculate that these collagen specific 115 peptides could serve as a useful supplement to aid connective tissue repair after exercise and/or 116 injury.
-117
+While most interventions attempting to accelerate ECM remodelling are pharmacological (Mackey and Kjaer 2016), there is a growing interest in the effects of supplements containing collagen-specific peptides, or gelatin (partially hydrolyzed collagen), on collagen synthesis (Shaw et al. 2016).
+These supplements are derived from the connective tissue of animals and contain high amounts of the collagenspecific amino acids (AA) hydroxyproline, glycine and proline that together comprise almost two-thirds of the total AA in collagen (Li and Wu 2018).
+Upon ingestion, these amino acids are markedly elevated in the blood, demonstrating high absorption rates and availability to cells for biological functions (Ohara et al. 2007; Shaw et al. 2016).
+A recent in vitro study demonstrated that incubating engineered ligaments with serum from individuals consuming 15 g of gelatin stimulated collagen synthesis (Shaw et al. 2016).
+Although in vivo studies are still scarce, Shaw et al.

-If these AA can stimulate collagen synthesis, it would be reasonable to assume that increasing 119 their availability after exercise might be able to modify ECM dysfunction - either by 120 attenuating damage or enhancing the remodeling process - and that this might, in turn, 121 accelerate acute functional recovery following strenuous exercise.
-In support, there is now a 122 123 growing body of evidence to suggest collagen hydrolysate supplementation could attenuate some of the symptoms associated with EIMD - especially muscle soreness.
-Indeed, several 124 studies have indicated that collagen peptide (CP) ingestion relieves muscle and joint pain in 125 diseases such as osteoarthritis (Kumar et al. 2015; Flechsenhar & McAlindon, 2016; Woo et 126 al. 2017).
-Some recent studies also indicated reductions in self-reported joint pain in physically 127 active but otherwise healthy individuals (Clark et al. 2008; Zdzieblik et al. 2017).
-One study 128 has also reported that CP attenuated creatine kinase (CK) activity following muscle-damaging 129 exercise, indicative of enhanced muscle recovery (Lopez et al. 2015).
-Collectively, the 130 aforementioned findings suggest that CP hold promise as a recovery aid following strenuousexercise and that they warrant further exploration.
+If these AA can stimulate collagen synthesis, it would be reasonable to assume that increasing their availability after exercise might be able to modify ECM dysfunction either by attenuating damage or enhancing the remodelling process-and that this might, in turn, accelerate acute functional recovery following strenuous exercise.
+In support, there is now a growing body of evidence to suggest collagen hydrolysate supplementation could attenuate some of the symptoms associated with EIMD-especially muscle soreness.
+Indeed, several studies have indicated that collagen peptide (CP) ingestion relieves muscle and joint pain in diseases such as osteoarthritis (Kumar et al. 2015; Flechsenhar and McAlindon 2016; Woo et al. 2017).
+Some recent studies also indicated reductions in self-reported joint pain in physically active but otherwise healthy individuals (Clark et al. 2008; Zdzieblik et al. 2017).
+One study has also reported that CP attenuated creatine kinase (CK) activity following muscle-damaging exercise, indicative of enhanced muscle recovery (Lopez et al. 2015).
+Collectively, the aforementioned findings suggest that CP hold promise as a recovery aid following strenuous exercise and that they warrant further exploration.

-Consequently, the aim of this study was to examine whether consuming CP before and after a 134 bout of strenuous exercise could attenuate indirect markers of muscle damage and recovery.
-135 Our primary outcome measures were functional in nature; muscle soreness and muscle 136 function, given they are widely accepted to be the most valid and reliable markers of EIMD 137 and recovery (Warren et al. 1999) and have the most practical relevance to active populations.
-138 139 Secondary outcomes included systemic markers of muscle damage, inflammation, muscle soreness and bone collagen turnover.
-The latter was analyzed to try to get an idea of how the 140 CP affect post-exercise collagen turnover in vivo.
-141
+Consequently, the aim of this study was to examine whether consuming CP before and after a bout of strenuous exercise could attenuate indirect markers of muscle damage and recovery.
+Our primary outcome measures were functional in nature; muscle soreness and muscle function, given they are widely accepted to be the most valid and reliable markers of EIMD and recovery (Warren et al. 1999) and have the most practical relevance to active populations.
+Secondary outcomes included systemic markers of muscle damage, inflammation, muscle soreness and bone collagen turnover.
+The latter was analyzed to try to get an idea of how the CP affect post-exercise collagen turnover in vivo.

-143 Methods
+Methods

-144 Participants
+Participants